ctorx/ctorx.Core.Data/README.md

   }
 ```

-*NOTE that you can use a DbContextService to perform data operation on any entity in your context, though you should aim for more entity specific services*
+*NOTE that you can use a DbContextService to perform data operations on any entity in your context, though you should aim for more entity specific services*

 ### Using the Unit of Work
 The unit of work is the wrapper around the SaveChanges method that you'll need to utilize in your applications when adding or updating data.
 You don't need a UoW for retrieving data.